JustinHorn/joyofcode/features.md

 break

-- refactor backend 12:00
-- update like symbol - 14:00
 - give projects their individual page
 - give projects a longer description with line-breaks 18:00 today
 - allow users to follow && message each other